Tax on the sale of UK property

 Tax when selling an investment property

 Where property is acquired to hold for rental income, this is generally regarded as “investment”.
 Sales of investment property are normally subject to Capital Gains Tax or CGT for short.
 Capital Gains Tax (CGT) is a tax on the profit you make when you sell or ‘dispose of’ an asset that has increased in value since you purchased it.
 To clarify, you are not taxed on the full amount you make from the sale, only the profit or ‘gain’.
-This would apply to the sale, a gift, or transfer to somebody else, exchanging it for another asset or receiving compensation.
+This would apply to a sale, a transfer to somebody else (such as gifting the property to a child), exchanging it for another asset, or receiving compensation.

 Individuals are subject to CGT at 18% or 28% depending on their level of UK income, but an annual CGT exemption amount is available.
 If a property is owned by a trust the rate of CGT is 28%, with a trust only entitled to half of the annual exemption an individual is entitled to.